WillDosSantos/wills-portfolio/posts/avalanche-summit-ba.md

 - **Brand Ambassador**: Represented Hypha's visual identity and capabilities
 - **Content Creator**: Captured footage for promotional and documentation purposes

-### Meeting Emin Gun Sirer
+### Meeting Emin Gün Sirer

-One of the highlights of the summit was the opportunity to meet Emin Gun Sirer, CEO of AvaLabs and creator of Avalanche.
+One of the highlights of the summit was the opportunity to meet Emin Gün Sirer, CEO of AvaLabs and creator of Avalanche.
 During our interaction, he reviewed our design work and provided incredibly positive feedback, stating that our designs were "amazing."
 This recognition from such a respected figure in the blockchain space was both validating and motivating.

 ### The Buenos Aires Experience